vdhulst/idavie_docs/docs/source/how_to_interac.rst

    * - "mask off"
      - Turn off the mask visualisation.
    * - "mask invert"
-     - The opposite of mask on; to show anything that is not in a mask or,
+     - The opposite of mask on; to show anything that is not in a mask,

-       in other words, to show the “residuals” (cube - mask cube) -- useful
+       or, in other words, to show the “residuals” (cube - mask cube)

-       to find new sources.
+       -- useful to find new sources.
    * - "mask isolate"
      - Light up any masked voxels; use to easily see the mask.
    * - **Painting options**